magento/devdocs/src/guides/v2.3/get-started/authentication/gs-authentication.md

 ---
 group: web-api
-subgroup: 40_Authentication
 title: Authentication
-menu_title: Authentication
-menu_order: 1
-menu_node: parent
 functional_areas:
   - Integration
 ---

-## Web API authentication overview

-Magento allows developers to define web [API](https://glossary.magento.com/api) resources and their permissions in a configuration file <code>webapi.xml</code>.
-Here are more details on exposing [services as Web APIs]({{ page.baseurl }}/extension-dev-guide/service-contracts/service-to-web-service.html).
+Magento allows developers to define web [API](https://glossary.magento.com/api) resources and their permissions in the `webapi.xml` configuration file.
+See [Services as Web APIs]({{ page.baseurl }}/extension-dev-guide/service-contracts/service-to-web-service.html).

 Before you can make [web API](https://glossary.magento.com/web-api) calls, you must authenticate your identity and have necessary permissions (authorization) to access the API resource.
 Authentication allows Magento to identify the caller's user type.
-Based on the user's (administrator, integration, customer or guest) access rights, API calls' resource accessibility is determined.
+A user's (administrator, integration, customer, or guest) access rights determine an API call's resource accessibility.

-### Accessible resources
+## Accessible resources

 The list of resources that you can access depends on your user type.
 All customers have the same permissions, and as a result the same resources accessible.
 The preceding statement is true for guest users as well.
 Each administrator or integration user can have a unique set of permissions which is configured in the [Magento Admin](https://glossary.magento.com/magento-admin).